jro31/jethro-codes/_articles/my-story.md

 That was where I discovered that otters sleep holding hands.

 Vancouver was an amazing city to go to.
 This was my first time ever travelling, or even going on holiday on my own.
-And it was a great place for it all to begin.
+And it was a great place for it to all begin.

 It's a city with the sea on one side, and mountains on the other.
-Nowhere in the city do you not get stunning views.
+Nowhere in Vancouver do you not get stunning views.
 And to this day, I feel a great level of affection towards it.

 But one thing I'd done, was that when I'd booked my flights, I'd flown out of London to Vancouver.
 However, my flight back to London four months later, that left from New York.
-And well, if you look at a map, Vancouver and New York aren't exactly next to each other.
+And if you look at a map, Vancouver and New York aren't exactly next to each other.
 I'd set it up so that I had to do some travelling before I got home again, so after about 10 weeks, I packed-up and I left Vancouver.

 This part, you could perhaps say, was my introduction to backpacking.